SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Experiments for SAN applied for GLMs

 Another advantage of SAN is that it requires no prior knowledge of the datasets nor tuning of the hyperparameters.
-Indeed, we did a grid search over $p$ and the step size $\gamma$ of SAN, see Tables~\ref{tab: gridsearchsancovtype} and~\ref{tab: gridsearchsanijcnn1} in Section~\ref{sec:expdetails}, where we found that SAN is robust for a large range of $p$ and the best $\gamma$ is always around one.
-In contrast, SAG and SVRG require the computation of $L_{\max}$ and the performance is highly affected by the step size (see Table~\ref{tab: gridsearchsvrg} and~\ref{tab: gridsearchsag} in Section~\ref{sec:expdetails}).
-However, the downside of SAN is that it stores $nd$ scalars much like SAG/SAGA~\cite{SAGA_Nips}.
-The computation cost per iteration of SAN is also slightly higher as compared to SAG and SVRG, though of the same $\cO(d)$ order.
+To show this, we did a grid search over $\pi$ and the step size $\gamma$ of SAN, see Tables~\ref{tab: gridsearchsancovtype} and~\ref{tab: gridsearchsanijcnn1} in Section~\ref{sec:gridsearch}, where we found that SAN performs equally well for a wide range of values of $\pi$ and $\gamma$.
+Thus for simplicity we set $\pi = \frac{1}{n+1}$ and $\gamma = 1$ in the experiments.
+In contrast, SAG and SVRG require the computation of $L_{\max}$ and the performance is highly affected by the step size (see Table~\ref{tab: gridsearchsvrg} and~\ref{tab: gridsearchsag} in Section~\ref{sec:gridsearch}).

+However, the downside of SAN is that it stores $nd$ scalars much like SAG/SAGA~\citep{SAGA_Nips}.
 See Table~\ref{tab:complexity} the comparison among different algorithms.